podofo/podofo/SOURCE-LAYOUT.md

 - `base`: base source directory with most of the library classes;
 - `common`: directory with common general purpose headers that are deployed as part of the public API;
-- `contrib`: directory with more PoDoFo API classes supplied by external contributors, or with unclear ownerships;
+- `staging`: directory with immature PoDoFo API extensions classes, or with unclear ownership/mainteneance.
+May be promoted to main API or removed at any time;
 - `private`: directory with private headers/data needed to compile PoDoFo.